 Most vintage riders do not appreciate what a dramatic difference fresh premium brake linings make in stopping power.
 Complaints of poor stopping force are not new, but memories of original performance have faded with time and are further clouded by comparisons with modern bikes and tires.
 Most original or NOS replacement linings are more than 20 years old, whether they were on the bike or on the shelf, and can not hope to match fresh modern compounds under any circumstances.VINTAGE BRAKE offers the discerning classic bike owner old-world quality and craftsmanship combined with modern friction materials for yesterday's thoroughbreds.
 This is a service you will find nowhere else!
-We carefully inspect and rebuild your brake shoes utilizing 4080V, or 2520V (road race), or 2420V, 2520V or VB3000 (street), 2420V or VB3000 (off-road & dirt track) compound linings, using only top quality semi-tubular copper rivets.
+We carefully inspect and rebuild your brake shoes utilizing 2520V (road race), or VB3000 (street, off-road and dirt track) compound linings, using only top quality semi-tubular copper rivets.